-Historically, Rota leadership has considered multiple disposal sites.
-Ultimately, the current Tatachok Dump site was selected as the disposal site for the municipality.
-It was permitted in 1986 by the Departments of Commerce and Lands and Natural Resources, and the Historical Preservation Office at the time.
-There was later a recommendation from an advisory committee to address long-term waste management needs by relocation or expanding disposal operations.
-Despite initial discussions and planning efforts, the proposal ultimately did not materialize, and no further development occurred at the proposed sites.
-In 2010, an administrative order was issued by BECQ DEQ to Rota DPW, due to several violations found at the Rota Sanitary Landfill, including open burning, failure to control vectors, failure to train operators, and unsanitary disposal of septic waste.
-The current administration has identified bringing this open dump into compliance as a priority for the municipality.
+In 1986, a permit was issued by the Departments of Commerce and Lands and Natural Resources, and the Historical Preservation Office, for the Rota Sanitary Landfill.
+However, in 2010, an administrative order was issued by BECQ

+DEQ to DPW on Rota, due to several violations found at the Rota Sanitary Landfill, including open burning, failure to control vectors, failure to train operators, and unsanitary disposal of septic waste.